ALTIBASE/Documents/Manuals/Altibase_trunk/eng/External Procedures Manual.md

 ### Related Meta Tables and Performance Views

-Information on external library objects that have been created and are currently existent in the database can be obtained from the meta table below.
+Related meta table

+- SYS_LIBRARIES_

+  This is the meta table that contains information about external library objects.

+Related performance views

--   SYS_LIBRARIES\_
+- V$EXTPROC_AGENT

-Information on Agent Processes that have been created for the execution of external procedures and are currently existent can be obtained from the performance view below.
+  This view shows information about the Agent Process created for the execution of external procedures

+- V$LIBRARY

+  This view shows information on the dynamic libraries loaded directly within the database.

--   V\$EXTPROC_AGENT
+- V$PROCINFO

+  This view shows the current external procedure mode of the database.

 For more detailed information on each meta table and performance view, please refer to *General Reference.*

 ### Related Properties

 The following are properties related to agent operations for external procedures.
+Internal mode, which does not create agent processes, is not affected.

 -   EXTPROC_AGENT_CONNECT_TIMEOUT